Know more about psychiatric diagnoses

 How You Can Help

-Most suicides can be prevented by sensitive responses to the person in crisis.
-If you think someone you know may be suicidal, you should remain calm.
-In most instances, there is no rush.
-Sit and listen to what the person is saying.
-Give understanding and active emotional support for his or her feelings.
-Most individuals have mixed feelings about death and dying and are open to help.
 Don’t be afraid to ask or talk directly about suicide.
-Encourage problem solving and positive actions.
-Remember that the person involved in emotional crisis is not thinking clearly; encourage him or her to refrain from making any serious, irreversible decisions while in a crisis.
+Encourage problem-solving and positive actions.
+Remember that the person involved in an emotional crisis is not thinking clearly.
 Talk about positive alternatives that may establish hope for the future.
 Although you want to help, do not take full responsibility by trying to be the sole counsel.
-Seek out resources that can lend qualified help, even if it means breaking a confidence.
+Seek out resources that can lend qualified help.
 Let the troubled person know you are concerned, so concerned that you are willing to arrange help beyond that which you can offer.

 OBSESSIVE-COMPULSIVE DISORDER